martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/06_week_6/lecture_writing_literature_reviews.md

 ### Your literature review should

 - Place your study in a historical perspective
+	- A sense of knowledge regarding topic over the last few years
+	- Where things have gone with what we know about the topic over the last few years
 - Evaluate promising research methods
+	- Looking at data that has been collected
+	- Different ways to collect data
+	- Is it reliable?
 - Define and limit the problem you are working on
 - Identify the gap your research will fill
 - It also justifies why your essay should be written